CPU National/Regional Qualifying Standards

 - A lifter who achieves a National qualifying standard is then eligible to compete at any chosen weight class at the National Championships.

-- All age categories begin on January 1 of the year the lifter reaches the minimum age limit.
+- All age categories begin on January 1 of the year the lifter reaches the minimum age limit (with the exception of sub-junior which begins on the day the lifter turns 14).
 For example,

 a lifter become a Master 1 on January 1 of the year they turn 40.
 Similarly, a Junior ceases to be a Junior on Dec 31 of the year they turn 23.